Noah Vonleh: Minnesota Timberwolves (2019–2020)

 On July 8, 2019, Vonleh signed with the Minnesota Timberwolves.

 Denver Nuggets (2020)

 On February 5, 2020, the Timberwolves traded Vonleh to the Denver Nuggets in a four-team trade.

 On November 27, 2020, Vonleh signed with the Chicago Bulls.
 He was waived by the Bulls on December 14.

 Brooklyn Nets (2021)

 On February 8, 2021, Vonleh signed with the Brooklyn Nets.
 He played four games for the Nets before being waived.

 Shanghai Sharks (2021–2022)

 On September 18, 2021, Vonleh signed with the Shanghai Sharks of the Chinese Basketball Association.

 Boston Celtics (2022–2023)

-On August 2, 2022, Vonleh signed with the Boston Celtics on a 1-year contract.
+On August 2, 2022, Vonleh signed with his hometown team the Boston Celtics on a 1-year deal.
 On October 15, 2022, reports confirmed Vonleh secured a Celtics roster spot for the 2022 regular season.
 On January 5, 2023, Vonleh was traded to the San Antonio Spurs in exchange for draft consideration.
 The Spurs then waived Vonleh later that day.

+Second stint with the Shanghai Sharks (2023–2024)

+On August 17, 2023, Vonleh signed with the Shanghai Sharks.

+Zenit (2025-present)

+On November 20, 2025, Vonleh signed with the Zenit of the VTB United League..